Bowdens Seek Out the Best Care for Breast Cancer, and Find it at Avera

 “Triple negative breast cancer is particularly aggressive and can be difficult to treat, because many standard treatments available today target one of the three receptors, including estrogen, progesterone and HER2.
 We looked immediately to genomics because this science can help us identify the best possible treatment as early in the disease process as possible.
 For Mary, these results provided great insight into helping us to optimize her treatment recommendation,” Krie said.

 Diagnosed at stage III, Mary’s cancer had reached her lymph nodes.
-Her treatment plan included genomic testing with the Avera Cancer Institute Center for Precision Oncology, which finds the specific genetic mutations or tumor drivers and matches them with targeted therapies.
+Her treatment plan included genomic testing with the Avera Cancer Institute, which finds the specific genetic mutations or tumor drivers and matches them with targeted therapies.

 “We knew we had one shot at this to do it right so we moved back to Sioux Falls for the next year.
 We’re all in and committed to doing it the right way,” Doug said.